Nieruuu/react-map-cartenz/PROJECT_CONTEXT.md

-**Framework**: React 19.1.1 with TypeScript **Authentication System**: Enhanced with WIB timezone and state synchronization **Spatial Feature API**: Complete implementation with pagination and attribute handling
+**Framework**: React 19.1.1 with TypeScript **Authentication System**: Enhanced with WIB timezone and state synchronization **Spatial Feature API**: Complete implementation with pagination and attribute handling **Environment Configuration**: Support for development and production environments **Code Quality**: Optimized with unused variable cleanup and performance improvements